-The French major consists of 7.5 courses (30 hours) beginning at the 300-level, which should include at least one international educational experience, and chosen from among the following areas:
+The French major consists of 7.5 courses (30 hours) beginning at the 300-level in each of the following areas:

 Students should generally take FRN 301 and 302 before enrolling for any other 300- or 400-level courses and are strongly encouraged to complete at least one international education experience.